Corona Virus Awareness: Employer vs. Employee

 During an Epidemic

-The steps the employer will take to ensure the safety of staffs while at work during the Novel Coronavirus outbreak including how an employer will recognize the risks of employees getting infected and how to minimize such risks.
+The steps the employer will take to ensure the safety of staff while at work during the Novel Coronavirus outbreak include how an employer will recognize the risks of employees getting infected and how to minimize such risks.

 - Communication strategies, for example, how and what data will be conveyed to workers, providers, and clients.

-- Where workers will work, e.g., home, in the office or in different temporary office.
+- Where workers will work, e.g., at home, in the office, or in the different temporary offices.

 - How to manage the infected colleagues, e.g., counseling.

-- What to do with high risk/exposure employees (e.g., pregnant, key staffs and employees who travel)
+- What to do with high-risk/exposure employees (e.g., pregnant, key staff, and employees who travel)